raspberrypilearning/non-player-characters/en/step_3.md

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-Create an NPC to set the scene and start the game timer.
+Use the button to start the timer and activate the stars.
 </div>
 <div>
 ![Image of the Game view showing the NPC, player and text introduction with ready button.](images/time-button.gif){:width="300px"}